 Mawson Primary School is one of only three bilingual schools in the ACT.
 It is the only public school that offers a Mandarin Immersion Program.
-Its bilingual program has been operating since 2005 and has grown in reputation and popularity in the last five years.
-Fifty percent of the Kindergarten curriculum is taught in Mandarin and fifty percent in English.
-Entry into this program is based on clear selection criteria.
+In the immersion classes, fifty percent of the curriculum is taught in Mandarin and fifty percent in English.
+Entry into this program is based on a clear selection criteria.

 What are the benefits of a Mandarin immersion program?

 A well designed language immersion program enriches the overall education of students while enabling them to become proficient in Mandarin.

 Since language learning takes time, students from full immersion programs will usually become more proficient in the target language than those in a partial immersion program, who are, in turn, far more proficient than students from a traditional language program (known as Languages Other Than English, in Australia).

 Becoming bilingual has a number of social and economic advantages.
 When the two languages are Chinese and English, the potential advantages of being proficient in both are particularly obvious.
 There is also a large body of evidence that bilingual education has cognitive benefits such as greater non-verbal problem solving abilities and more flexible thinking.

 - Cultural awareness can best be learned through exposure to a second language;

 - Opportunities to read and enjoy the literature of other countries;